jonom/silverstripe-focuspoint/README.md

 ### In templates and PHP

-Use just like CroppedImage, but use CroppedFocusedImage instead.
+Use just like $CroppedImage, but use $CroppedFocusedImage instead.

 ## Advanced usage